2026 Formula 2 Championship: Driver changes

-Pepe Martí graduate to Formula E with Cupra Kiro ahead of the penultimate round of the 2025 season and Arvid Lindblad leaves Campos Racing.
-2025 FIA F3 runner-up and Red Bull Junior Team driver Nikola Tsolov, who already replaced Martí for the final two rounds of the 2025 season, will stay with Campos for his full-season graduation.
-He will be joined by Noel León, who also steps up from FIA F3 after finishing the 2025 FIA F3 season in 17th driving for Prema Racing.
+Campos Racing saw Pepe Martí graduate to Formula E with Cupra Kiro ahead of the penultimate round of the 2025 season, and Arvid Lindblad graduate to Formula One with Racing Bulls.
+2025 FIA F3 runner-up and Red Bull Junior Team driver Nikola Tsolov, who already replaced Martí for the final two rounds of the 2025 season, stayed with Campos for his full-season graduation.
+He was joined by Noel León, who also stepped up from FIA F3 after finishing the 2025 season in 17th driving for Prema Racing.